See below protocols for plant trait measurement developed or improved by Plant Ecophysiology lab members:

 PROTOCOL: the techniques commonly used in ecological studies to assess leaf mechanical properties include fracture (strength and toughness) and flexure tests (stiffness).

 (1) Fracture tests: Fracture tests apply some kind of force, either tearing, shearing, punch, or a combination of these, to the test material until it fractures.
 The shearing test involves cutting across a leaf with a single blade (against an anvil) or with a pair of blades (i.e. instrumented scissors).
 It is the most meaningful leaf mechanical property in the case of herbivory by chewing insects or trampling by mammals.
 Four types of cutting devices have been used to conduct shearing tests (Pérez-Harguindeguy et al 2013).
-Although the design of these machines differ in terms of the number of blades (one or two), blade angle (relative to the anvil or lower blade), and sharpness, they produce similar results (Onoda et al 2011).
+Although the design of these machines differs in terms of the number of blades (one or two), blade angle (relative to the anvil or lower blade), and sharpness, they produce similar results (Onoda et al 2011).
 The punch test involves forcing a rod of known cross-sectional area through part of a leaf.
 Results from punch tests are more likely to reflect mechanical defence against herbivory by chewing or sucking insects (Pérez-Harguindeguy et al 2013).

 (2) Flexural tests: such as bending or twisting/torsion tests, can be used to obtain flexural properties of leaves, such as flexural stiffness (‘structural’ properties, which represents the ability to resist bending), and Young’s modulus of elasticity (‘material’ properties, i.e. normalized per unit leaf thickness).

-The protocol below explain in details how to conduct leaf fracture (punching and shearing tests) and flexural (3-point bending test) tests using a universal testing machine that simultaneously record the force applied and the displacement during the mechanical test.
+The protocol below explains in detail how to conduct leaf fracture (punching and shearing tests) and flexural (3-point bending test) tests using a universal testing machine that simultaneously record the force applied and the displacement during the mechanical test.
 The protocol also shows how to measure a series of leaf mechanical traits (e.g. work to punch and shear a leaf, leaf modulus of elasticity) from the force-displacement curves.

 REFERENCES: